TabaMojj/HesabaCovid/README.md

-# HesabaCovid
+# About

-This package is part of Hesaba Internship tasks.
+HesabaCovid is part of Hesaba Internship tasks.

 This package have three functions: